AdobeDocs/media-analytics.en/help/legacy/intro-to-ava/implementation-paths/primetime-path.md

 >[!NOTE]
 >
->For this implementation path, customers need to contact their Sales Representative/Account Manager to sign a new Sales Order, because Media Analytics has a unique SKU, and changes from a pricing model based on server calls to a model based on media streams.
+>For this implementation path, customers need to contact their Sales Representative/Adobe Account Team to sign a new Sales Order, because Media Analytics has a unique SKU, and changes from a pricing model based on server calls to a model based on media streams.
 You should also contact your Sales Representative/Account Manger to discuss purchasing TVSDK.